kyokucyou/concalc/README.md

 ### Planned features
 - ...

 [^1]: Lexical scoping is supported.
 A new scope is created when a function is called, and its parameters are bound in this new scope.
-If less parameters than required are supplied to a user-defined functions, the parameters will be resolved within the next innermost scope instead, making it possible to use "global" variables.
+If less parameters than required are supplied to a user-defined functions, the parameters will be resolved within the next innermost scope instead, making it possible to use "global" variables as defaults for function parameters.